Heads up: We refresh this post every year to make sure we include the most up-to-date information about marketing budget breakdowns.

 - 38% of all respondents expect their content marketing budget to increase in the next 12 months.

-If you need help defining your budget and establishing a marketing strategy that works, creating measurable results and driving growth, give us a shout.
+If you need help defining your budget and establishing a marketing strategy that drives growth, give us a shout!

 Here is the complete infographic for your viewing pleasure: